-Diu: Diu with its the pristine beaches, the sunshine, the sea-food and its cheap booze, is a great place to just laze around and see the year drift away.
+Diu: Diu with its the pristine beaches, the sunshine, the seafood and its cheap booze, is a great place to just laze around and see the year drift away.
 In case you want to explore it, hire a two-wheeler and go check what lay beyond the beaches of Diu and you will be pleasantly surprised to see how much this historic little place to offer.
-From Portuguese forts to rustic Churches to quaint and colorful neighborhoods, Diu has a lot for everyone.
+From Portuguese forts to rustic Churches to quaint and colourful neighbourhoods, Diu has a lot for everyone.
 The limit only being your urge to explore and get lost.

-Nagaland: About 12 kilometers from the capital of Nagaland lies the village of Kisama.
+Nagaland: About 12 kilometres from the capital of Nagaland lies the village of Kisama.
 Every year, all the tribes of the state gather here for what is popularly known as a festival of festivals, the Hornbill festival.
-The festival this year has just started so it is the perfect time to head there and experience (and may be take part as well) in competitions the like of which you might have never heard before.
+The festival this year has just started so it is the perfect time to head there and experience (and maybe take part as well) in competitions the like of which you might have never heard before.
 Chili-eating and port-eating competitions to name a few.
-With dance, music and countless other activities happening around, it will be hard time keeping-up with them.
+With dance, music and countless other activities happening around, it will be hard time keeping up with them.

 Goa: If the year-end holiday means party, beaches and booze then there is no place better than Goa.
 With the electric sunburn festival happening during the last week of December, the party scene of Goa is all set to become even more electric.
 However, in case you plan to get away from the beaches for a change, the rustic charm of classic Goan life is always there to take you centuries back to the Portuguese era.

 So where do you plan to head this December?
 Leave me a comment below.

 Did you enjoy reading the post?
 If you did, why not share it with others as well?
 Sharing is caring!